 If you are thinking of retraining as a plumber, one of the most common questions most potential plumbers ask is; “How much do plumbers earn?” – After all training as a plumber can be expensive and time-consuming, what sort of wages can you expect when you have the right qualifications?

 Plumbers have the potential to earn competitive salaries, with annual incomes ranging from moderate to high, depending on factors such as experience, expertise, location, and type of projects undertaken.

 According to national statistics, the average annual wage for a plumber is just under £28,000 at the end of 2009.
 However, there are a number of factors that can contribute to your overall earnings potential:

-* Self Employment versus employment – Obviously being a self employed plumber offers greater earnings potential, with the ability to work longer hours, and take on jobs variable in time and expense; you could far exceed the set wage of an employed plumber, but would often be required to exceed the average working week.
+* Self Employment versus employment – Obviously being a self-employed plumber offers greater earnings potential, with the ability to work longer hours, and take on jobs variable in time and expense; you could far exceed the set wage of an employed plumber, but would often be required to exceed the average working week.

-* Location – As with every profession the geographical location of the plumber can play a large factor, the north/south divide being an important factor – the southeast of England offering the best earnings potential, but also the highest cost of living.
+* Location – As with every profession the geographical location of the plumber can play a large factor, the north/south divide being an important factor – the southeast of England offers the best earnings potential, but also the highest cost of living.